balderdashy/sails-docs/concepts/ORM/model-settings.md

 The `migrate` setting controls your app's auto-migration strategy.
 In short, this tells Sails whether or not you'd like it to attempt to automatically rebuild the tables/collections/sets/etc. in your database(s).

+> Please note that this model setting can only be specified as an app-wide default in `config/models.js` and may not be overridden on a per-model basis.

 ##### Database migrations

 In the course of developing an app, you will almost always need to make at least one or two **breaking changes** to the structure of your database.
 Exactly _what_ constitutes a "breaking change" depends on the database you're using:  For example, imagine you add a new attribute to one of your model definitions.
 If that model is configured to use MongoDB, then this is no big deal; you can keep developing as if nothing happened.
 But if that model is configured to use MySQL, then there is an extra step: a column must be added to the corresponding table (otherwise model methods like `.create()` will stop working).
 So for a model using MySQL, adding an attribute is a breaking change to the database schema.